slatedocs/slate/ci-build/README.md

 # Deploy to pages with CI

-With CI build you can easly create and build you repository documentation without cloning/forking/including slate repository.
+With CI build you can easily create and build your repository documentation without cloning/forking/including slate repository.

 ## Getting started (TRAVIS CI and GITHUB)

-To use this deployment you will need an account on [Travis CI](https://travis-ci.org/) (100% free for open source projects)
+To use this deployment method you will need an account on [Travis CI](https://travis-ci.org/) (100% free for open source projects)

 1. On your `master` branch create a folder named `docs`